The Honest Company: Critical reception

 In March 2016, it was reported by The Wall Street Journal that Honest's liquid laundry detergent product contained "a significant amount" of sodium lauryl sulfate or SLS, a synthetic surfactant that the company claimed it would "never consider for use in anything.
 Period."
 Honest's detergent is sourced from Earth Friendly Products (EFP) which did not test for SLS.
 EFP in turn purchased untested chemicals from Trichromatic West which also did not test for SLS.
 EFP had removed its claims of SLS-free product from its own website in late 2015.

-In April 2016, Good Morning America reported that The Honest Company was being sued for representing its infant formula as organic even though the product contained 11 synthetic substances prohibited under federal law in organic products.
-Honest Company stated that the infant formula had been FDA approved and certified USDA Organic in accordance with the National Organic Program.
+It was reported in April 2016 that The Honest Company was being sued for representing its infant formula as organic, despite the product containing 11 synthetic substances prohibited under federal law in organic products.
+The Honest Company stated that the infant formula had been FDA-approved and certified USDA Organic in accordance with the National Organic Program.
 In December 2016, the Los Angeles Superior Court entered judgment for The Honest Company, dismissing the complaint.